gsmayes/PUI2016_gsm317/HW10_gsm317/README.md

 # Gregory Mayes
 ## HW10, gsm317

-All assignment completed soley by myself.
+All assignment completed solely by myself.